0x6DD8/WebScanimage/README.md

 # Webscanimage
-A web frontend written in **rust** as backend/api and vanilia **html/css/js** as frontend
+A web frontend for `scanimage` cli-command, written in **rust** as backend/api and vanilia **html/css/js** as frontend

 # Build
-Either build with:
+Either create a `scans` directory in the root of this project and then build with:
  ```sh
  cargo build --release`
  ```